piotrduszynski-besolve/ee-calculator-nestjs/README.md

 #### CI
 - husky + nestjs
 - Create app artifacts using Github Releases
-- If MVP is created, think about adding Github action for CI
+- When MVP is created, think about adding Github action for CI
-- If MVP is created, think about the creation of an artifact as a Docker image in GitHub Container Registry
+- When MVP is created, think about the creation of an artifact as a Docker image in GitHub Container Registry
 #### CD
-Simple and quick to deploy:
-- Manual releases to AWS Lightsail
+- Manual release to AWS Lightsail
-- If MVP is created, add deployment via AWS Pipeline
+- When MVP is created, add deployment via AWS Pipeline
-- If MVP is created, add IaC
+- When MVP is created, add IaC
 ### Product Monitoring
- - If MVP is created, add Mixpanel
+ - When MVP is created, add Mixpanel

 ## Session Notes
 ### 1 Add Nestjs + Husky(4 minutes)
-- The same functionalities as with manual initialization from last approach + TS + Prittier and more
+- The same functionalities as with manual initialization from the last approach + TS + Prittier and more
-### 2 Add equation input (13 minutes)
+### 2 Added equation input (13 minutes)
-- Generate controller and interfaces for calculator data - quick one
+- I generated controller and interfaces for calculator data - a quick one to do
-### 3 Add Json Branding (14 minutes)
+### 3 Added Json Branding (14 minutes)
-- Need to read about handling configuration in nestjs
+- I needed to read about handling configuration in nestjs
 ### 4 Fixed E2E Test (4 minutes)
 ### 5 Sum and minus operation(16 minutes)
-- I want to write calc from scratch, but I realized it's risky in 90 minutes to delivery product value for you.
+- I wanted to write calc from scratch, but I realized it's risky in 90 minutes to deliver product value for you.
 - Decided to use Mathjs
 - Updated stories
 ### 6 Equation validator + calculation service(35 minutes)
-- Problem with some mocking.
-I decided to use different approach with providers
+- I had a problem with mocking.
+I decided to use a different approach with module providers
-- Problem with one line regex.
+- Problem with one line regex for the equation.
 - Simple task changed in some refactoring and additional tasks.
-- Equation input is retuning a number.
+- Equation input is returning a number.
 That should be changed to string.
-- I'll skip ASCII art
+- I'll decide to skip ASCII art implementation
 ### 7 Add multiplication and division(30 minutes)
 - Some problems with tests that throws exception for Infinity.
-- Need to add Infinity handling for divide by zero.
-It works like that in Math.js and read about it
+- There was a need to add Infinity handling for dividing by zero.
+It's how it works in Math.js.
+I need to  read about it
 - Concentration was not so good as at the beginning

 ## Retrospective

 - After about an hour I started to feel a degradation of concentration.
-It's not efficient to work this way.
+It's not efficient to work this way for long-term development.
 I decided to split an exercise into sessions, and between them try to write notes and rethink the coding approach, which finally end up in 2h exercise on a high concentration level.
 On the other hand, sessions helped me to decide on how to progress and rethink the current approach.
 - Preparing a plan(story mapping) beforehand was the bull's eye.
-Gives me the ability to focus on development.
+It gave me the ability to focus on development.
-- Nestjs was a risky choice as I'm not very expired in it.
+- Nestjs was a risky choice as I'm not very experienced in it.
 Any mistake or bigger problems could lead to time waste.
 However build-in generators save me a lot of time.
 - Time was very short, so I think the code would require some refactoring(name changes, and maybe some simplifications)